mainmatter/mainmatter.com/blog/_posts/2019-03-16-spas-pwas-and-ssr.md

 Although this does not improve the app's TTFMP or TTI, at least it gives the user a first visual impression of what the app will look like once it has started up.
-Of course the app shall can be cached in the browser using a service worker so that for subsequent visits it can be served from that instantly.
+Of course the app shell can be cached in the browser using a service worker so that for subsequent visits it can be served from that instantly.